Skip to main content

 • Facts – The source data for derivations

-• Constraints – Use facts in rules (constraints don't access derivations)
+• Constraints – Use facts in rules (cross-module constraints can also read derivations via crossModuleDeps)

 • Effects – Side effects that run after stabilization